 Sliding Closet Door Operation and Installation

 Sliding closet doors are twin doors that slide across a wide closet opening.
 The doors slide on a track at the top of the closet door.
-Another track on the floor helps the doors stay on-track and aligned.
+Another track on the floor helps the doors stay aligned.

 Types of Sliding Closet Doors

 Some styles of sliding closet doors have no bottom track.
 Either the doors hang freely or there is a small plastic guide to keep the doors in place.
 Most sliding closet doors are suspended by the upper track.
 Other styles slide through and are guided by an upper channel but are not suspended by it.

 Depending on the type of sliding closet door you purchase, you may be able to choose your style of installation—offset or flush.
 Some homeowners like to position the doors at the center of the jamb, for a shadowed, offset look.
 Others like to position the doors forward so that the doors are flush or close to flush with the adjacent walls, for a smoother appearance.

 If you currently have sliding closet doors, remove everything, including all of the tracks.
 Tracks usually are unique to each brand of sliding closet door.
 Remove all items from the closet, if possible.
 At the very least, remove items from the floor.